Graham's legacy (1933 - 1975)

 Support and pacing included: Ted Dance, Stan Bradshaw, Alan Heaton and Ken Heaton

-After an aborted plan for a joint attempt with Heaton the previous year, Joss Naylor set out on his own record attempt in June 1971.
+After the aborted plan for a joint attempt the previous year, Joss Naylor set out on his own record attempt in June 1971.
 He was the first and only person to start and finish records in Wasdale.

 He faced poor conditions, especially at the beginning of the round, which led to the start being delayed by an hour.
 After setting off up Yewbarrow, he reached Honister in less than three and a half hours.
 This included the addition of Base Brown between Green Gable and Brandreth.

-He reached Keswick 34 minutes ahead of schedule with another new peak added: Causey Pike.
+He reached Keswick 34 minutes ahead of schedule with another new peak added: Causey Pike (reintroduced to the record after having been omitted by Beard in 1963 and Heaton in 1965).
 This time cushion more than doubled to 71 minutes by Threlkeld.
 Stan Bradshaw met him on Dollywaggon Pike with refreshment and he stopped at Dunmail for 30 minutes.

 There were strong winds and rain through the night over the Dodds.
-Wet rocks slowed him over the Scafell massif towards the end of the round, meaning the time cushion was very much needed.
-For the Scafell massif, he had intended to include Lingmell as the final fell.
+Wet rocks slowed progress over the Scafell massif towards the end of the round, meaning the time cushion was very much needed.
+For the Scafell massif, Joss had intended to include Lingmell as the final fell.
 But, in the end, it was left out due to a lack of time.

 JOSS EXTENDS: PART 1 [end30]